General education requirements

 - A research proposal: a student-authored statement of purpose that describes the planned research

-- Students completing a UROP experience are strongly encouraged to present their work through oral presentation, poster or video
+- Completing a UROP experience to present through oral presentation, poster or video (strongly encouraged)

-- Students may enroll in GVPA 495, a three-credit course, which can be counted one time toward any of the Wilder School’s undergraduate majors.
-(Students can take a total of six GVPA 495 credits during their undergraduate careers, but only three of those credits can count toward their major fields.
+- Enrollment in GVPA 495, a three-credit course, which can be counted one time toward any of the Wilder School’s undergraduate majors (Students can take a total of six GVPA 495 credits during their undergraduate careers, but only three of those credits can count toward their major fields.
 Any additional GVPA 495 credits will count as upper-level electives.)